0x1d1z3r/tree-sitter-opensmarts/README.md

 # tree-sitter-opensmarts
 This is a [Tree-sitter](https://github.com/tree-sitter/tree-sitter) grammar implementing the [OpenSmarts specification](https://github.com/timvdm/OpenSMARTS)
+# DONT USE RIGHT NOW
+It has a fatal flaw , which occurs when bonds are specified e.g. for C=C (Ethylene) and C1C=C1 (Cyclopropene)
 ## Notes
 The provided grammar includes a [bugfix](https://github.com/timvdm/OpenSMARTS/issues/2), so it differs from the specification.
 ## How to run